Cities / London / Godolphin and Latymer School

 - The Good Schools Guide calls it a "very strong academic school with a friendly atmosphere, an outstanding head and a broad range of extra-curricular activities," with Dr Frances Ramsey as head since 2017; Tatler's 2026 review pairs the academic profile with a broad extracurricular programme and the G&L Futures life-skills strand.

-- The same threads flag heavy outside-school tutoring to keep up after entry, a wealthy parent body with limited financial diversity given the school is fee-only without a major bursary endowment, and isolated reports of mean-girl behaviour that parents say the school addressed quickly.
+- The same parents flag heavy outside-school tutoring to keep up after entry, a wealthy parent body with limited financial diversity given the school is fee-only without a major bursary endowment, and isolated reports of mean-girl behaviour that parents say the school addressed quickly.

 - A few parents flag a recent dip in Oxbridge offers relative to peer schools despite continuing top-band exam results.